Central Kurdish: Phonology

-Sorani has 9 phonemic vowels and 26 to 28 phonemic consonants (depending on whether the pharyngeal sounds /ħ/ and /ʕ/ are counted or not).
+Central Kurdish has 9 phonemic vowels and 26 to 28 phonemic consonants (depending on whether the pharyngeal sounds /ħ/ and /ʕ/ are counted or not).

 Vowels

-The following table contains the vowels of Sorani.
 Vowels in parentheses are not phonemic, but have been included in the table below because of their ubiquity in the language.
-Letters in the Sorani alphabet take various forms depending on where they occur in the word.
+Letters in the Central Kurdish alphabet take various forms depending on where they occur in the word.
 Forms given below are letters in isolation.

-Some Vowel Alternations and Notes
+Some vowel alternations and notes

 The vowel [æ] is sometimes pronounced as [ə] (the sound found in the first syllable of the English word "above").
 This sound change takes place when [æ] directly precedes [w] or when it is followed by the sound [j] (like English "y") in the same syllable.
 If it, instead, precedes [j] in a context where [j] is a part of another syllable it is pronounced [ɛ] (as in English "bet").

 The vowels [o] and [e], both of which have slight off-glides in English, do not possess these off-glides in Sorani.

 Consonants

-Letters in the Sorani alphabet take various forms depending on where they occur in the word.
+Letters in the Central Kurdish alphabet take various forms depending on where they occur in the word.
 Forms given below are letters in isolation.

-As in certain other Western Iranian languages (e.g. Kurmanji), the two pharyngeal consonants /ħ/ and /ʕ/ exist in most Iraqi dialects of Sorani.
-However, they are rare in the dialects of Central Kurdish in Iran.

 An important allophonic variation concerns the two velar sounds /k/ and /g/.
 Similar to certain other languages of the region (e.g. Turkish and Persian), these consonants are strongly palatalized before the close and mid front vowels (/i/ and /e/) in Central Kurdish.

 Syllable

-Sorani allows both complex onsets (e.g. spî: "white", kwer: "blind") and complex codas (e.g. farsh: "carpet").
+Central Kurdish allows both complex onsets (e.g. spî: "white", kwêr: "blind") and complex codas (e.g. ferş: "carpet").
 However, the two members of the clusters are arranged in such a way that, in all cases, the Sonority Sequencing Principle (SSP) is preserved.
 In many loanwords, an epenthetic vowel is inserted to resyllabify the word, omitting syllables that have codas that violate SSP.
-Originally mono-syllabic words such as /hazm/ ("digestion") and /zabt/ ("record") therefore become /ha.zim/ and /za.bit/ respectively.
+Originally mono-syllabic words such as /hazm/ ("digestion") and /zabt/ ("record") therefore become /hɛ.zɪm/ and /zɛ.bɪt/ respectively.

 Primary stress always falls on the last syllable in nouns, but in verbs its position differs depending on tense and aspect.
-Some have suggested the existence of an alternating pattern of secondary stress in syllables in Sorani words.
+Some have suggested the existence of an alternating pattern of secondary stress in syllables in Central Kurdish words.

 Grammar

-Absolute State
+Absolute state

 A noun in the absolute state occurs without any suffix, as it would occur in a vocabulary list or dictionary entry.
-Absolute state nouns receive a generic interpretation, as in "qâwa rash a." ("Coffee is black.") and "wafr spî a." ("Snow is white").
+Absolute state nouns receive a generic interpretation, as in "qawe reş e." ("Coffee is black.") and "befr spî ye." ("Snow is white").

-Indefinite State
+Indefinite state

 Indefinite nouns receive an interpretation like English nouns preceded by a, an, some, or any.

 Several modifiers may only modify nouns in the indefinite state.
 This list of modifiers includes: